Energy-Latency Optimization for Dynamic Disaggregated Radio Access Networks

+This section presents the MILP formulation for the RAN reconfiguration problem.
+The model jointly determines the VC selection, RAN unit placement, and XH traffic routing for each gNB-slice while satisfying computing, bandwidth, and latency constraints.
+Three objective functions are considered: \textit{i)} minimization of RAN energy consumption, a major OPEX component for \acp{MNO}; \textit{ii)} minimization of FH latency to support latency-sensitive services; and \textit{iii)} a bi-objective formulation that prioritizes energy efficiency while secondarily minimizing FH latency.

-This section describes the MILP formulation to solve the RAN reconfiguration problem.
-The RAN network is modeled as a graph $\gset$ where set $\mV$ contains all RAN nodes, and E denotes the set of edges.
-The $\mV$ set is further divided into two main subsets: $\mVP$ for PPs nodes and $\mVSW$ for network nodes (XH routers).
-The PP subset $\mVP$ is composed of two type of nodes: those supporting only upper-layer RAN functions $\mVPP$, and nodes supporting both upper-layer and RF processing, $\mVRU$.
-The formal description of the sets is as follows: $\mV = \mVP \cup \mVSW, \quad \mVP = \mVPP \cup \mVRU$, where $\mVPP$ is disjoint of $\mVSW$: $\mVPP \cap \mVSW =\emptyset$.
-On the other side, the virtual configuration options are denoted with the set $\mK$ with $\mK = \{1,...5\}$ corresponding to the configurations shown in Figure \ref{fig:VC_options}.
-Conversely, the gNBs are expressed with the set $\mI$.
-Also, each gNB $i$ serves three slices $j$ where $\jset$, $\mathcal{D} = \{embb,urrlc,mmtc\}$.
-A complete notation detail is included in \cref{tab:Notation_II}.
+The RAN network is modeled as a graph $\gset$, where $\mV$ denotes the set of RAN nodes and $E$ denotes the set of edges.
+The node set $\mV$ is further divided into two subsets: $\mVP$, representing PP nodes, and $\mVSW$, representing network nodes (i.e., XH routers).
+In turn, the PP subset $\mVP$ is composed of two types of nodes: nodes supporting only upper-layer RAN functions, represented by $\mVPP$, and nodes supporting both upper-layer and RF processing, represented by $\mVRU$.
+Formally, the sets are defined as follows: